FabianGosebrink/ASPNET-WebAPI-AngularJs-SignalR-Demo/README.md

 # AngularJsDemoAppWithSignalR
 Application for AngularJS with SignalR included

-As promised on the TechDays here is my Sample-Application.
+As promised here is my Sample-Application.
 Note that this is just a sample!
 NEVER use a Singleton to replace a database in a business-application.

 This was just made for demo purposes.
 AND it contains SignalR :-)